mitchchn/chbs/README.md

 Disclaimer
 ----------

 Long passphrases consisting of unrelated dictionary words are theoretically secure -- far more-so than typical passwords.
 They're also far easier to recall.
-That said, I cannot take responsibility for any data loss or security breaches that arise from usage of this tool.
-Please use common sense when signing up for online services, and always take advantage of two-factor authentication if it's available.
+That said, I cannot take responsibility for any data loss or security breaches that arise from using this tool.
+Please use common sense when making and saving passwords and when signing up for online services with your personal data, and always take advantage of [two-factor authentication](http://www.pcmag.com/article2/0,2817,2456400,00.asp) if it's available.